 Reagan defunded the Democratic Party in 1981: And, really, it’s just a case of “turnabout is fair play.”

-Yesterday I told you how the Republican Party is animated by one single force: greed.
+The Republican Party is animated by one single force: greed.

 And greed in modern society is all about money.
 Which is why money is how you take down the Republican Party.